Cutter

 custom_templates/Bat/

 If this file does not exist it looks for Cutter_Help/templates/Bat/ For most setups it will not be necessary for a user to create a custom template file.
-However, the search stategy used by Cutter makes it possible for a user, should the need arise, to customize the compilation behavior of Cutter. |
+However, the search stategy used by Cutter makes it possible for a user, should the need arise, to customize the compilation behavior of Cutter.
+If the reader is using the demo version of "ray" from Andy's book they will have to save a modified version of a makefile, or bat file, in their custom_templates directory - more about this later. |

 Cutter Preferences